0x80/typed-firestore-server/README.md

 } as const;
 ```

+The example above assumes that the documents in each collection are typed
+uniformly, which is typically the case.

-If you have collections that mix files with different types, you can declare the
+If you have collections with specific documents that have their own distinct
-type for each individual document using a `DocumentReference` and use the
+type, you can declare the type for each individual document using a
-functions that are focused on specific documents, like `getSpecificDocument`.
+`DocumentReference`, and then use the functions that are focused on specific
+documents, like `getSpecificDocument`.

 ### Handling Single Documents